mozilla/open-leadership-framework/_articles/framework.md

 However, open leaders hold themselves accountable to a wider audience of contributors and users than traditional leaders do.
 They:

 - Locate agency, ownership and recognition within their communities of contributors and users, not only within themselves.
 Their power is the ability to give away power.
-They share authority and decision-making, delegate responsibilities, and mentor community members to the point of their own obsolescence.
+They share authority and decision-making, delegate responsibilities and mentor community members to the point of their own obsolescence.
 - Help change systems in response to contributors and users' needs.
 Rather than always follow a single approach, they commit to a larger, encompassing, meta-framework that ensures accountability and transparency in whatever systems they create, adopt, or adapt with their communities.
 - Carry a responsibility to share governance, content-creation, and information equitably between themselves and contributors who may be volunteers, rather than staffers, from a variety of professional and local contexts.
 - Open their projects to the widest possible diversity of contributors which requires especially mindful matchmaking, mentoring, and community management.